 The timescales for each individual action have been included in the aforementioned descriptions.
 Further engagement and development of actions would begin immediately following confirmation of the three priority actions in October, guided by the Inequalities Commission.

-That Cabinet approve the three priority actions and that Cabinet recommends that Council notes the report and endorses the establishment of the Inequalities Commission.
+That Council notes the report and endorses the establishment of the Inequalities Commission.